davidtchiu/davidtchiu.github.io/teaching/cs475/hwk1.vscode/index.md

     Hello world 10 of 10!
     ```

 4. It seems a bit odd that your executable file would be named `a.out` by default.
-To instruct the compiler to output the executable under a different name, you can use the `-o executable-name` flag:
+To instruct the compiler to output the executable under a different name, you can run `gcc` with the `-o executable-name` flag:

     ```bash
     $ gcc -Wall -g -o helloworld hwk1.c